digibib/data.deichman.api/README.md

 #### Parameters

 * Required: `api_key`, `isbn`, `title`, `teaser`, `text`
-* Optional: `reviewer`, `audience`
+* Optional: `reviewer`, `reviewer_name`, `audience`

     allowed audience values are `voksen`, `adult`, `ungdom`, `youth`, `children` or `barn` can be multiple separated by either comma, slash or pipe (,/|) `reviewer` must be valid e-mail.
 If e-mail is new, a new user and useraccount will be created.
 If no reviewer, anonymous will be used.
+    Reviewer's name will be set to e-mail if `reviewer_name` param is not used

 Example
 ```